Pre-Dental Studies

 APPLYING & APPLICATION SERVICES

-Students typically apply at the end of junior year but your application cycle may be different depending on your circumstances.
-This is a competitive, year long process, therefore it is important to apply when you are a competitive candidate.
-Student should become familiar with the application service(s) used to apply to dental schools early.
-HELPFUL VIDEO: Gap Year Before Medical School: How to Decide if its Right for You (Taking a gap year can apply to all professional schools)
+Students may be ready to apply at the end of junior year but, your application cycle may be later depending on your preparedness and that's ok!
+This is a competitive, yearlong process; therefore, it is important to apply when you are a competitive candidate.
+Become familiar with the application service(s) used to apply to dental schools early.
+Taking a gap/growth year may be a great option for many students!
+HELPFUL VIDEO: Gap Year Before Medical School: How to Decide if its Right for You

 GPA Calculators: